 External users can search for services and knowledge articles.
 Additionally, they can provide feedback about articles.

 The My Activity page displays active and past events of a user.
 This allows the user to track the statuses of the submitted requests.

 External users can add enhanced catalog items to a cart to request all items at the same time, instead of submitting individual service requests one at a time.
-For more information, see Requesting more than one enhanced catalog item with a cart.
+For more information, see Requesting multiple enhanced catalog items by using a cart.

 On the Preferences page of an external BMC Digital Workplace portal, external users can view their profile information, edit notification settings, and change passwords to their accounts.